phplucidframe/phplucidframe/db/seed/README.md

-This directory should contain sub-directories to place your dababase seeding files related to your databases defined in `$lc_databases` in `/inc/config.php` For example,
+This directory should contain subdirectories to place your database seeding files related to your databases defined in `$lc_databases` in `/inc/config.php` For example,